-On 27 July 2020, following the closure of the Cloud Services Certification Program (CSCP) and the associated Certified Cloud Services List (CCSL), the Australian Cyber Security Centre (ACSC) and the Digital Transformation Agency (DTA) released new Cloud Security Guidance co-designed with industry to support the secure adoption of cloud services across government and industry.
+On 27 July 2020, following the closure of the Cloud Services Certification Program (CSCP) and the associated Certified Cloud Services List (CCSL), the Australian Cyber Security Centre (ACSC) and the Digital Transformation Agency (DTA) released new cloud security guidance co-designed with industry to support the secure adoption of cloud services.

-The Cloud Security Guidance aims to guide organisations including government, cloud service providers (CSP), and Information Security Registered Assessors Program (IRAP) assessors on how to perform a comprehensive assessment of a cloud service provider and its cloud services so a risk-informed decision can be made about its suitability to handle an organisation’s data.
+The cloud security guidance aims to guide organisations, cloud service providers (CSPs) and Infosec Registered Assessors Program (IRAP) assessors on how to perform a comprehensive assessment of CSPs and their cloud services so a risk-informed decision can be made about their suitability to handle organisations' data.

-- Cloud Computing Security Considerations
+Cloud Computing Security Considerations

-- Cloud Computing Security Considerations for Cloud Service Providers
+Cloud Computing Security for Cloud Service Providers

 This publication is designed to assist assessors validating the security posture of a cloud service in order to provide organisations with independent assurance of security claims made by Cloud Service Providers (CSPs).
 This publication can also assist CSPs to offer secure cloud services.